isyuricunha/yuricunha/content/posts/2017-06-25-my-strange-caffeine-detox-journey.md

 ---
 title: My strange caffeine detox journey
-author: Dachary Carey
+author: Yuri Cunha
 layout: post
 description: In which I give up my beloved caffeine.
 Oh dear.
 date: 2017-06-25 15:01:35 +0300
 url: /2017/06/25/my-strange-caffeine-detox-journey/
 image: /images/caffiene-detox-hero.jpg
-tags: [Lifestyle,Personal]
+tags: [Lifestyle, Personal]
 ---

 If you know me at all, you know I'm a devoted coffee snob.
 I have an AeroPress at home and a second one at the office where I've been contracting for almost a year.
 I have not one, but _two_ expensive burr grinders so I can always brew from fresh beans (one at home, one at the office).
 I temp the water before I brew.
 (Different beans extract ideally at different temps - I generally prefer anywhere from 85C to 95C depending on the bean, but 92C seems to be about my sweet spot.)
 And I buy rather expensive single-source beans from a local roaster.

 So it came as a big surprise to my friends and family when, leading up to Memorial Day Weekend, I announced my intent to do a caffeine detox.